-When you get the “little dopamine hit” from seeing that tiny red circle pop up, you’re also feeling the power and pleasure of sharing something profound and with so little effort.
-If a share can spread information so rapidly—and can even alter your entire mood, especially when it goes viral amongst all your friends—then it shouldn’t be taken lightly.
+When you get the “little dopamine hit” from seeing that tiny red circle pop up, you’re also feeling the power and pleasure of sharing something profound with so little effort.
+If a share can spread information so rapidly—and can even alter your entire mood, especially when it goes viral amongst all your friends—then some care should be taken.
 Sharing something may seem helpful or funny, even if it is a little questionable, but you can never predict the cost of “deceiving your neighbor.”

 Repeating a false “fact” or a quote that was never said can make someone (you especially) look foolish, and hurt a reputation.
 It can also slander or misrepresent people who can’t defend themselves—like the deceased.
 And it can influence people, especially young social media users, to believe lies or doubt even well-known and established facts.

 Which of these offenses would you like to be guilty of?